elvissteinjr/DesktopPlus/docs/user_guide.md

   - **[x] Reduce Laser Pointer Latency**:
   When this is active, the cursor position is updated instantly while pointing at the overlay.
 This causes high CPU load, but makes the laser pointer more responsive.
   - **[x] Single Desktop Mirroring**:
   Mirrors individual desktops instead of cropping from the combined desktop.
 All Desktop Duplication overlays will be showing the same desktop when this is active.
   There can be a noticeable performance impact when multiple desktops update constantly.
 This setting can be used to mitigate it.

+- **[x] HDR Mirroring**
+  Enables mirroring of desktops and windows using higher bit-depth textures, supporting HDR output.
+  While the full bit-depth is passed to SteamVR, there are no known HMDs capable of making use of HDR output.
+  The primary use-case for this setting is to fix SDR content not being captured correctly while HDR is enabled in the OS.
+  This setting is still considered experimental.
+- **[x] Show FPS in Floating UI**
+  When this is active, the number of captured or rendered frames per second, at which the overlay is updated, is displayed in the Floating UI.
+  This number will be the same for all Desktop Duplication overlays, since they share a single backing texture.
+- **[x] Adaptive UI Rendering Rate**
+  Disabling this allows turning off UI optimizations that try to lower the rendering rate when not needed.
+  This setting is temporary and will be removed at a later date once these optimizations are considered stable.

 #### Version Info